intelops/genval/README.md

 --key ./cosign/cosign.pub
 ```

+#### A Note on Genval's Authentication mechanism with Container registries

+To facilitate authentication with container registries, Genval follows this process:

+- Environment Variables for Username and Password:

+  - Genval checks for the environment variables `ARTIFACT_REGISTRY_USERNAME` and `ARTIFACT_REGISTRY_PASSWORD` for authentication.

+- Environment Variable for **Token**:

+  - If the **Username** and **Password** environment variables are not found, Genval will then look for the environment variable `ARTIFACT_REGISTRY_TOKEN`.

+- Docker Configuration File:

+  - If none of the above environment variables are set, Genval will check for the default Docker configuration file located at `$HOME/.docker/config.json` for authentication credentials.

+    Sometimes with `.docker/config.json` users may encounter some errors while interacting with registries.
+Please login and logout from the registry account to resolve the issue:

+  - **Login to Container Registry**:

+    `echo <GITHUB PAT> | echo docker login ghcr.io -u <username> --password-stdin>`

+    Once login, try to perform push/pull operations, and if it succeeds.
+Great!!!

+    If not, try the following:

+  - **Logout from Container Registry**:

+    `docker logout ghcr.io`

+    This step should authenticate and allow you to perform push/pull actions on the registry, provided your credentials were passed in correctly.

+    **Please ensure that at least one of these authentication mechanisms is set up when interacting with container registries.**
 ### Templates

 The `./templates` folder holds some sample files to be used in Genval. the `./templates/inputs` holds JSON input templates for both generating Dockerfiles in `container` mode and Kubernetes manifests in `cue` mode.
 Similarly, all the sample policies for all the modes are stored in `./templates/defaultpolices` directory.
 User can use these template files to start with and as they go along they can build upon it and customize these policies to suite their specific use cases.